pairshaped/curlingio-docs/docs/club-management/leagues.md

 #### Example 1: Second League Purchased

-Give the registering curler a 20% discount if this is the second league they are purchasing this season.
+Give the registering profile a 20% discount if this is the second league they are purchasing this season.

 #### Example 2: Under 18

-Give the registering curler a 50% discount if they are under 18 years old as of July 1st in the year that the season began.
+Give the registering profile a 50% discount if they are under 18 years old as of July 1st in the year that the season began.

 #### Example 3: Early Bird Discount

-Give the registering curler a $10 fixed discount if they register at least 90 days before registration closes for the league.
+Give the registering profile a $10 fixed discount if they register at least 90 days before registration closes for the league.

 #### Example 4: First Time Member

-Give the registering curler a 5% discount if this is the first time they've registered with your club.
+Give the registering profile a 5% discount if this is the first time they've registered with your club.
 This is an example of a custom field based discount and you'd be responsible for making sure members don't select the option when they shouldn't.

 More details and examples can be found in the [discounts section.](/docs/club-management/discounts)